timklapdor/csulx/_strategies/Distributed-Leadership.md

 1. Each student completes the pre-test and pre-skill assessment task.
 This will identify for you where you are ‘starting from’ in this topic area.
 (Approx. 2 days)
 2. Designated leader, in the role allocated for the leader, introduces the Challenge to the team and organises the team.
 All students scan the readings to gain the theory background that can be applied to the practice of the Challenge.
 (Approx. 3 days)
 3. The Challenge.
 Adobe Connect meeting with leaders of each team challenge and the subject coordinator.
 (Approx. 6 days)
 4. Complete submission requirements for the Challenge.
-(Approx 2 days)
+(Approx. 2 days)
 5. All students complete the Post Challenge individual task – Reflection.
 (Approx. 1 day)

 ![Diagram on subjects approach](../images/practices/distributed-leadership-1.jpg){: .u-full-width